RefurbishedCommodore/Amiga500/Assy312510/Artwork312513_REV6A/Ser.No. 1/README.md

 * With a desoldering gun remove 21 pins one side
 * Repeat step 2-3 for the next 63 pins

 Before trying to lift the socket from the PCB make sure that **ALL** the pins are free from solder.
 With some careful wiggling the PLCC will come off with almost no force.
+[A video showing how to check that the pins are free from solder](https://youtu.be/HKpMl6OLiYo).

 <p align="center">
     <img src="Images/Main06.jpeg" alt="Description" width="600">
 </p>

-A video showing how to check that the pins are free from solder: https://youtu.be/HKpMl6OLiYo

 A brand new 84 pin PLCC socket is soldered in (and all 84 pins are checked for any short circuit), and the `FAT AGNUS` chip is put back in.